Dokie Williams

-Darryl Eugene "Dokie" Williams (born August 25, 1960 in Oceanside, California) is a former professional American football wide receiver who played in the National Football League for five seasons for the Los Angeles Raiders from 1983 to 1987.
+Darryl Eugene "Dokie" Williams (born August 25, 1960) is an American former professional football wide receiver who played in the National Football League (NFL) for five seasons for the Los Angeles Raiders from 1983 to 1987.

-Dokie and his wife, Tammy, have 3 children.
-Darryl, Tayler, and Imani.

-High school career
+Early life

 At El Camino High School in Oceanside, California, Williams was a top football and track and field athlete.
 He was the CIF California State Meet champion in the triple jump in 1977.
 In 1978, he repeated in the triple jump and added the long jump title while also finishing fourth in the 100 yard dash.

 College career

 Williams began his career at UCLA where he was a wide receiver where he lettered in football in all four years.
 Williams graduated in 1983.
 He also participated on the track and field team, where he is number two in the triple jump on the team's all-time list behind former world record holder (and Oceanside product) Willie Banks.